What's next for Seahawks? Here are some key off-season dates to remember

 Which makes it a good time to look at key dates for the 2017 off-season now that is in in full swing.

 Feb.
-11 — The Seahawks will host one of five regional combines that will be held around the league.
+11 — The Seahawks will host one of five regional combines that will be held around the league between this date and March 11.
 The regional combines are for draft-eligible players who are NOT invited to the NFL Combine that will be held a few weeks later.
-Still, players from these combines often end up on rosters — Panthers.com notes that 76 former regional combine members were on NFL rosters at one point this season.
+Still, players from these combines often end up on rosters — the NFL notes that 76 former regional combine members were on rosters at one point this season.

 Feb.
 15 — This is the beginning of the period when teams can place franchise and transition tags on potential free agents.
 The deadline for doing so is March 1.
 Seattle hasn’t used a franchise tag since 2010 and would seem unlikely to do so this season.
 The pending unrestricted free agent making the most money a year ago is kicker Steven Hauschka, who just completed a three-year contract in which he averaged roughly $2.8 million per season.
 The franchise tag for kickers is projected to be roughly $4.
 8 million in 2017.
 So it’s hard to imagine the Seahawks doing that.